How much does surrogacy cost in Australia?

 If you are new to surrogacy in Australia, you can find out more about the processes and how it works, which includes a downloadable step-by-step guide.
 And make sure to download the free Surrogacy Handbook.

-You can expect the surrogacy in Australia will cost anywhere from $15,000 to over $100,000.
+You can expect the surrogacy cost in Australia to be anywhere from $15,000 to over $100,000.
 The major variable is the cost fertility treatment, which will depend on what sort of treatment you require, and the success of any treatment and when the surrogate falls pregnant.

-If you’re interested in timelines and costs, this chart was developed by an intended parent to help you plan it out.
+If you’re interested in timelines and surrogacy cost, this chart was developed by an intended parent to help you plan it out.

 The cost may seem overwhelming and out of reach for many.
 The expenses are not incurred all at once, and depending on your situation may be incurred over several years.
 Some are payable before conception, others during pregnancy, and others incurred after the birth.